medhachaitanya/Windows-Phone-Minesweeper/README.md

 Windows-Phone-Minesweeper
 =========================

-This project is a classic Minesweeper Game for Windows Phone 7 &amp; 8.
-The project is written in C# and stored here as a Visual Studio 2012 solution
+Hi guys.
+This project is a classic Minesweeper Game for Windows Phone 7 & 8.
+The project is written in C# and stored here as a Visual Studio 2012 solution.
+You also need Windows Phone SDK for opening this project.
+This project depends on MonoGame library which you can find here https://github.com/mono/MonoGame.
+It also depends on Flurry (dev.flurry.com) and BugSense (www.bugsense.com) libraries which provide me statistics of using of this application.
+It is easy to tear away the latter two libraries if they are disturbing for you (just delete dependencies and remark a few lines of code with errors).
+I would love if somebody develop this application further, I am ready to provide any support.
+Just write me: evg.freyman@gmail.com.
+This game is quite popular (about 50 000 downloads, third place on "Minesweeper" query in Windows Store).
+Now it is completely free and doesn't contain any advertising, we can discuss any possible future of this application.